opendatadiscovery/odd-platform/docs/configuration-and-deployment/odd-platform.md

 <summary>YAML entries VS environment variables</summary

-&#x20;Let's say you need to define the following configuration block and configure the platform with it using environment variables
+&#x20;Let's say you need to define the following configuration block and configure the Platform with it using environment variables.

+YAML:

 ```yaml
 spring:
     datasource: